DarrenCoughlan/Alexa-DominosCodes/README.md

 ## Alexa-DominosCodes

 ### What it does (Proposed design)
-The program takes user speech imput from the amazon alexa device requesting a dominos voucher code so they can get 30% off their next
+The program takes user speech input through the amazon alexa device requesting a dominos voucher code so they can get 30% off their next
 Pizza.
 The program then replies with the most recent pizza code which has been pulled from the boards.ie dominos pizza code thread.

 ### Motivation